 The Graduate School offers 43 master’s programs, four certificate of advanced study programs, six graduate certificate programs, and 10 post baccalaureate teacher certification programs.
 For more information see post baccalaureate and graduate program options.
 Nearly 1,000 students enrolled in graduate study at Buffalo State find that a graduate degree allows them entry into new or related fields or eligibility for promotion in their current fields.

 Specialized graduate degree programs include art conservation, creative studies, learning design and educational technology, teaching bilingual exceptional individuals, literacy specialist and a certificate of advanced study in art conservation.
 While teacher education remains a tradition at Buffalo State, other graduate programs in adult education, applied economics, and higher education and student affairs administration are unique within SUNY.
 Applied programs in public relations, Teaching English to Speakers of Other Languages (TESOL), urban education, music education, great lakes ecosystem science, public and nonprofit management (MPA), museum studies, professional applied and computational mathematics, science education, and students with disabilities 7-12 generalist and students with disabilities 7-12 subject extensions offer exceptional opportunities for professional advancement.

 Other distinctive graduate degree programs include criminal justice, industrial technology, applied economics, biology, English, history, and the data science and analytics option within multidisciplinary studies.

 Applying for Graduate Study

 Students holding bachelor’s degrees from an accredited college or university are eligible to apply for graduate study at Buffalo State.
 International applicants must submit transcript evaluations and the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
-Admissions procedures and supplemental department materials are available on the Graduate School website: http://graduateschool.buffalostate.edu/admissions or contact the Graduate School Office in Cleveland Hall 204 or email firstname.lastname@example.org for more information.
+Admissions procedures and deadline dates are available on the Graduate School website: http://graduateschool.buffalostate.edu/ or contact the Graduate School Office in Cleveland Hall 204 or email firstname.lastname@example.org for more information.